swcarpentry/training-course/_submissions/round-01/1/2012-09-09-week-1-control-flow.md

 ---
 [<img class="alignnone size-medium wp-image-247" title="ControlFlow" src="http://files.software-carpentry.org/training-course/2012/09/ControlFlow-300x231.png" alt="" width="300" height="231" />][1]

-&nbsp;

 **Mainstream Example**

 You can use a while loop and a less than (<) comparator along with a len() to print out a list of nations and the cities that are associated with them.
 This example demonstrates the way in which functions (namely print) may be performed repeatedly on associated data (nations and cities) in separate data structures (separate lists).

 <pre>italy = ["Rome", "Pisa", "Florence", "Venice", "Trieste"]
 argentina = ["Mendoza", "Buenos Aires", "Patagonia"]